swift502/Krteq/README.md

 3. Attach the 2u stabilizer to the top case
 4. Push a few of the switches through the top case and into the PCB sockets, just enough to hold the two parts together
 5. Connect the panel mount USB cable to the Pico and screw the other end to the case's USB port cutout

+> [!TIP]
+> At this point, I recommend plugging the keyboard in and testing it works.
+If anything's wrong, it's still very easy to test out connections or swap out the Pico.

 6. Slide the top assembly into the bottom case rails
 7. Screw the top and bottom cases together using the 3 M2x6 screws
 8. Install the remaining switches and keycaps